 Pass Rate (PACE)

-Students must show sufficient progress towards completion of their program in a timely manner to continue financial aid eligibility.
+Students must show sufficient progress towards completion of their program in a timely manner to retain financial aid eligibility.
 Financial Aid recipients must pass a minimum of 67% of the credit hours attempted on their academic transcript.
 For example, a student who has attempted 56 credit hours over the course of their enrollment must pass at least 37 hours to be considered making satisfactory academic progress (56 x 67% = 37.52).

 A student who fails to meet the minimum pass rate at the end of a semester will be granted a one semester Warning period to allow the student the opportunity to meet the Satisfactory Academic Progress standards.
 Students who achieve the minimum standards by the end of the warning period may have their financial aid reinstated.
 If the student fails to achieve a 67% pass rate by the end of the semester, their financial aid may be suspended.
-Only grades of A, B, C, D, or P will be considered passed.
-Course withdrawals (W), incompletes (I), and course failures (R, F, WF) will be counted as hours attempted but not completed.
+Only grades of A, B, C, D, P or X will be considered passed.
+Course withdrawals (W), (WP), incompletes (I), and course failures (R, F, WF) will be counted as hours attempted but not completed.

 The calculation of PACE includes all semesters from the beginning date of student enrollment at the College.
 Repeated courses, courses from a previous program and credits transferred from another institution will be counted in the total attempted hours.
 This applies whether or not the student received financial aid.